9 Expert Tips For Record Shopping In Tokyo

-The best part of Shinjuku for record shopping is the NW corner, Nishi-Shinjuku.
-Good stores in this area include Warehouse (specialists in first Japanese pressing of classic rock and jazz), Nat (punk specialists in a shared shop with Warehouse), Barn Homes (garage rock/’60s) and Das Gemeinethe (lots of indie-pop).
+The best part of Shinjuku for record shopping is the north-west corner, Nishi-Shinjuku.
+Good stores in this area include Warehouse (specialists in first Japanese pressing of classic rock and jazz), Nat (punk specialists in a shared shop with Warehouse), Barn Homes (garage rock and ’60s hits) and Das Gemeinethe (lots of indie-pop).

 To the east side of the station, Disk Union has about 15 different stores, all with their own speciality – punk, soul, jazz, hip-hop, classic, and so on.
-The main store is really seven different stores, one on each level.
-One level is even devoted to Latin releases.
+The main store is really seven different stores, one on each level, with one level devoted to Latin releases.

 Not far from Shinjuku, on the Yamanote line, is another busy shopping area, Shibuya.
 If you’re after electronica, hip-hop, trance or general dance music, this is the best area for you.

 Manhattan is probably the best store in the area but there are lots of small, hidden stores.
 Very recently, HMV opened a second-hand store here that has some bargains.
 The Disk Union store in Shibuya has a good range of genres.
 The basement is great for soul/funk/jazz, though I would suggest you inspect each record before purchasing as I have found their grading of record condition has been off the mark.

 A short walk from Shibuya is Harajuku, Tokyo’s youth fashion area.
 It only has a number of small record stores sprinkled throughout the area.